Block and tackle: Rove to advantage

 where FA is the hauling (or input) force and FB is the load.

 Consider the set of pulleys that form the moving block and the parts of the rope that support this block.
 If there are n of these parts of the rope supporting the load FB, then a force balance on the moving block shows that the tension in each of the parts of the rope must be FB/n.
 This means the input force on the rope is FA=FB/n.
 Thus, the block and tackle reduces the input force by the factor n.

 Ideal mechanical advantage correlates directly with velocity ratio.
 The velocity ratio of a tackle is the ratio between the velocity of the hauling line to that of the hauled load.
 A line with a mechanical advantage of 4 has a velocity ratio of 4:1.
 In other words, to raise a load at 1 metre per second, the hauling part of the rope must be pulled at 4 metres per second.
 Therefore, the mechanical advantage of a double tackle is 4.

-Rove to (dis)advantage
+Rove to disadvantage

-The mechanical advantage of any tackle can be increased by interchanging the fixed and moving blocks so the rope is attached to the moving block and the rope is pulled in the direction of the lifted load.
+The mechanical advantage of any tackle can be increased by interchanging the fixed and moving blocks so the rope is pulled in the direction of the load movement.
 In this case the block and tackle is said to be "rove to advantage."